docploy/docploy-action/docploy/docs/introduction/callout.md

 {% callout type="caution" content="test this this this this is something really really really cool really really really cool" /%}

-{% callout type="warning" content="test this this this this is something really really really cool really really really cool" /%}
+{% callout type="warning" content="Hi, I am here to warn you about something very important!" /%}